CodeBrauerei/awesome-icon-fonts/README.md

 ## Legend

-- :octocat: - Open source
+- :octocat: - has a GitHub repository
 - :rocket: - has a CDN option

 ## Icon fonts